hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

 * `health_checks` -
   (Required)
-  The list of URLs to the HttpHealthCheck or HttpsHealthCheck resource for health checking this BackendService.
+  The set of URLs to the HttpHealthCheck or HttpsHealthCheck resource for health checking this BackendService.
 Currently at most one health check can be specified, and a health check is required.
   For internal load balancing, a URL to a HealthCheck resource must be specified instead.